stephenberry/efftw/README.md

 FFTW and Eigen dependencies are not installed or linked by the included CMakeLists.txt

-These libraries must be included and linked as you desired.
+These libraries must be included and linked by the developer.
 EFFTW is a single header file that you include via `#include "efftw/efftw.hpp"`

 You can use FetchContent with CMake to add `efftw`